Business Food Waste Partnership Grants

 Category: Waste and Sustainable Materials Strategy

-Amounts: $4 million over four years to support eligible organisations to support businesses and institutions to reduce and source separate food waste.
-Grants of up to $200,000 are available for projects up to two-year duration.
+Amounts: $7 million to support eligible organisations to support businesses and institutions to reduce and source separate food waste.
+Grants of up to $200,000 are available for projects lasting up to 18 months.

 Eligibility: Peak bodies, sector leaders, councils, hospitality, education and organisations with an active network or ongoing working relationship with food waste generating businesses or institutions.